When you have too many strawberries leftover, just make Strawberry Jam. You will not go back to the store-bought one after you try this recipe.

 - Refrigerate strawberries.
 The trick is to keep them cold and dry so they won’t mold.
 If you don’t have plans to use strawberries in a few days, remove the stems, and freeze in one layer in an airtight container.

 No Pectin Jam

-Have you ever noticed that in some fruit jam brands, you find the texture has jelly like consistency?
-The reason is that store bought jams use pectin, which is used as a thickening agent.
-Pectin occurs naturally in fruits and vegetables, but some produce contain more pectin than others.
+Have you ever noticed that in some fruit jam brands, you find the texture has jelly-like consistency?
+The reason is that store-bought jams use pectin, which is used as a thickening agent.
+Pectin occurs naturally in fruits and vegetables, but some produce contains more pectin than others.

-Strawberries do not contain a lot of pectin, which is why many recipes will call for the addition of a commercial version of pectin.
-Since I do not like jelly consistency in store bought jam, I decided to just keep the jam natural without pectin.
+Strawberries do not contain a lot of pectins which is why many recipes will call for the addition of a commercial version of pectin.
+Since I do not like jelly consistency in the store-bought jam, I decided to just keep the jam natural without pectin.
 Lemon is important in making thick strawberry jam as it is naturally high in pectin.
-Furthermore, lemon is acidic and help the balance the sweetness from the sugar.
+Furthermore, lemon is acidic and helps to balance the sweetness from the sugar.

 How to Make Strawberry Jam

-This is the strawberry jam I got after letting it to cool in the pot for 15 minutes.
-The pink foam from boiling has subsided and create a perfect glossy strawberry jam.
+This is the strawberry jam I got after letting it cool in the pot for 15 minutes.
+The pink foam from boiling has subsided and creates a perfect glossy strawberry jam.